 Gen Z, the youngest generation that is gaining more and more buying power, is the biggest user group of social media for shopping.
 In fact, whereas social media is the source of product and brand discovery 55% of the time across all age groups, for Gen Z, social media accounts for 78% of their discoveries.

 Getting your brand or product on social media channels will make it easier for people to find you and will increase your ability to market to Gen Z.

 25. 54% of US consumers say they have discovered a new small ecommerce retailer via social media in the last year

 While the internet is steeped in competition, it is also rich with possibilities for expanding your customer base.
 In a 2021 survey, 54% of consumers said that they had discovered new, small ecommerce brands via social media in the last year.
 This, paired with concerted efforts by the majority of consumers to shop and support small businesses, indicates the ecommerce horizon is bright for small retailers around the country.

-The world changed when COVID and the lockdowns began, and retail is no exception.
-With more and more people choosing to shop online, it is important to understand the ecommerce landscape—growth projections, buying patterns, consumer behaviors, and the role of social media in retail ecommerce.
-With all this information under your belt, you are ready to drive those online sales strategically and effectively.
+The retail landscape underwent major changes during the COVID-19 pandemic and it hasn’t stopped evolving since.
+With more and more people choosing to shop online, it is important to understand the world of ecommerce—growth projections, buying patterns, consumer behaviors, and the role of social media.
+With all this information under your belt, you’re ready to drive online sales strategically and effectively.